 If the evidence raises a significant question as to whether a particular exception

-applies, but the requirement(s) of that exception are not satisfied, include a brief
+applies, but the requirement(s) of that exception is not satisfied, include a brief

 explanation in the rationale stating why that exception did not apply.

-Whenever the exception(s) to MI are applied, the rationale must reflect the evidence
+Whenever the exception(s) to MI is applied, the rationale must reflect the evidence

 that establishes the criteria for a particular exception(s).
 If more than one exception

-(or an exception(s) and MI) apply in a case, state this in the rationale.
-For a rationale
+(or an exception(s) and MI) applies in a case, state this explanation in the rationale.

 If no exception applies at this point in the continuing disability review (CDR) evaluation